-While we have so far only undertaken limited testing of this system, it offers the potential for very in-depth analysis of a pilot's coordination performance.
-The computer in the control module is capable of measuring and logging lateral acceleration without triggering the seat vibrators, so it would be possible to compare a pilot's coordination with and without tactile feedback.
+The following ideas were all proposed last year but have not been tried.
+As the computer in the control module is capable of measuring and logging lateral acceleration without triggering the seat vibrators, it is possible to compare a pilot's coordination with and without tactile feedback.
 After each flight, a report could be generated showing what percentage of time the ball was within certain tolerances of center.
 We hypothesize that the percentage of time spent in coordinated flight will